wobh/wobh.github.io/_posts/2013-09-11-poodcl-part-6-inheritance.md

 class.
 It begins as a class of road bikes and progressively gets abstracted to provide an abstract class for road, mountain, and recumbent bikes.
-I've translated the examples into Common Lisp and discussed how to refactor it.
+I've translated the examples into Common Lisp and discussed how to refactor them.

 <!-- more -->